hdShang/arxiv-daily/docs/cs-CL/2025-06-04/papers/250603861v2-pulsereddit-a-novel-reddit-dataset-for-benchmarking-mas-in-high-freq.md

 ---
 layout: default
-title: PulseReddit: A Novel Reddit Dataset for Benchmarking MAS in High-Frequency Cryptocurrency Trading
+title: "PulseReddit: A Novel Reddit Dataset for Benchmarking MAS in High-Frequency Cryptocurrency Trading"
 ---

 # PulseReddit: A Novel Reddit Dataset for Benchmarking MAS in High-Frequency Cryptocurrency Trading